Adewale1010/all-system_engineering-devops/0x00-shell_basics/README.md

-Thisfile contains command to print the current working directory
+Display the contents list of your current directory